Is the much maligned actor actually the most underrated performer of his generation?

 A year later, the Franco-led Rise of The Planet of The Apes kicked off arguably the most successful reboot of modern times, and then came Harmony Korine’s Spring Breakers, where the actor is unrecognisable as the racially appropriating ‘gangsta’ Alien.
 Speaking about his profession, Franco has explained that, “as an actor it’s my job to serve the director.
 I’ve accepted that now.
 In some ways it feels like a craft rather than an art form.
 Sure I had some freedom of interpretation, but I feel like I’m serving someone else’s vision.”
 For now at least, the admittedly juvenile antics of Why Him? represent a reversion to the onscreen persona audiences are most familiar with, following as it does parts in The Interview, The Night Before and Sausage Party.

 Still, it’s slightly unfair to think of James Franco first and foremost as an actor capable of raising a chuckle.
-With a slew of intriguing sounding projects in the pipeline – including his own directorial ventures, Zeroville and The Masterpiece – perhaps it won’t be long before this prolific actor is more widely regarded as one of the finest performers of his generation.
+With a slew of intriguing sounding projects in the pipeline – including his own directorial ventures, Zeroville and The Disaster Artist – perhaps it won’t be long before this prolific actor is more widely regarded as one of the finest performers of his generation.

 Published 10 Jan 2017